quicwg/multipath/draft-ietf-quic-multipath.md

 {{fig-example-new-path}} illustrates an example of new path establishment using multiple packet number spaces.

-In this example it is assumed that both endpoint have indicated an initial_max_path_id value of at least 2, which means both endpoints can use Path IDs 0, 1, and 2.
+In this example it is assumed that both endpoints have indicated an initial_max_path_id value of at least 2, which means both endpoints can use Path IDs 0, 1, and 2.
 Note that Path ID 0 is already used for the initial path.